spitbol/spitbol-docs/minimal.md

 8.7  CTW  _w,val_

-This instruction computes the sum (number of words required to store w characters) + (val). the sum is stored in _w_.
+This instruction computes the sum (number of words required to store w characters) + (val).

-For example, CFP$C is 5, and WA contains 32, then
+The sum is stored in _w_.

-CTW WA,2 gives a result of 9 in WA.
+For example, CFP$C is 5, and WA contains 32, then CTW WA,2 gives a result of 9 in WA.

 8.8  CTB  w,val

 CTB is exactly like CTW except that the result is in bytes. it has the same effect as CTW w,_val_  WTB w

 The following instructions provide for conversion from integers to and from numeric digit characters for use in numeric conversion routines.
 They employ negative integer values to allow for proper conversion of numbers which cannot be complemented.